T1taniumF0rge-Industries-Inc/Software/PySoft/Errors chart.md

 **1E/21 urllib.error.URLError:** Like the Minecraft errors, this is a client-side error or server-side error.
 Errors like "An existing connection was forcibly closed by the remote host" indicate a server-side error.
 "Connection reset" means that the specified URL has been blocked by an administrator.
 Contact the owner of the site to resolve this issue

-**1002 ModuleNotFoundError:** Module is not installed.
-Follow the wiki guide on how to install using pip.
+**1002 ModuleNotFoundError:** Required module does not exist.
+Consult the [requirements.txt](/PySoft/Requirements.txt) for the list of required modules and install via 'pip' for best compatability.
+After installing try again.
+To save time, use `pip install -r requirements.txt` in the same directory where you downloaded the requirements.txt file to install all of the required modules

 **2124 NotImplementedError:** A feature is not implemented.
 Use alternative feature if possible